Jessie Trout

 Jessie M. Trout (July 26, 1895 – 1990) was a Canadian missionary to Japan for nearly 20 years until she left Japan during World War II.
-She was a leader in the Christian Church (Disciples of Christ), including being the first woman to serve as vice president of the denomination's United Christian Missionary Society.
+She was a leader in the Christian Church (Disciples of Christ), including being the first woman vice president of the denomination's United Christian Missionary Society.
 She co-founded the Christian Women's Fellowship (1950) and the International Christian Women's Fellowship (1953), both Disciples groups for women.
 She also was a writer and translator.

-She received an honorary doctor of divinity degree from Bethany College in 1955.
+She received an honorary doctorate from Bethany College in 1955.

 Early life

 Jessie Mary Trout was born to Archibald Trout on July 26, 1895 at Owen Sound off of Georgian Bay in Ontario, Canada.
 She graduated from Owen Sound Collegiate Institute and studied at the teachers college, Toronto Normal School.
 She was a school teacher, when she traveled to Indianapolis in 1920.
 She also studied at The College of Missions in Indianapolis, which trained missionaries for the Disciples.
 The school was founded by the Christian Woman's Board of Missions.